zackaryoconnor/Multiple-App-Icons/README.md

 </br>

-## Import app icons and display our cells
+## Import and setup app icons
 Next, create a new folder named ‘App Icons’, or whatever you want to call it.
 We will be storing our assets in this folder instead of in the ‘Assets.xcassets’ folder.
 Drag and drop your app icon assets into the folder we just created and check the box that says ‘copy items if needed’.

 ![](/Assets/Copy-items-if-needed-screen-shot.png)

+Since we aren't using the app icon template Assets.xcassests, we need to delete it.
+Click the 'Assets.xcassests' and right click on 'AppIcon' and select 'Remove Selected Items'

+Now go to the project

 We will then head back to the ViewController.swift file and create an array containing all the names of the images we will be using.
 `fileprivate let appIcons = [